Tuanhung4797/Bluetooth-RC-controller/README.md

-# Bluetooth-RC-controller
+# Bluetooth RC controller
 This is a project about control robots with bluetooth app

-Hardware: Arduino, L298 Module, HC06 bluetooth
+- Hardware: Arduino, L298 Module, HC06 bluetooth
-Bluetooth app is built on MIT App Inventor platform
+- Bluetooth app is built on MIT App Inventor platform